dthaler/iftype-reg/draft-thaler-iftype-reg.md

-as the header format or the link model (point-to-point, non-broadcast multi-access, broadcast capable multi-access, unidirectional broadcast, etc.) are significantly different from existing values, but reuse the same value when the differences can be expressed in terms of differing values of existing objects, other than ifType/tunnelType, in the standard YANG or MIB module.
+as the header format or the link model (point-to-point, non-broadcast multi-access, broadcast capable multi-access, unidirectional broadcast, etc.) are significantly different from existing values, but reuse the same value when the differences can be expressed in terms of differing values of existing objects other than ifType/tunnelType, in the standard YANG or MIB module.

 # Available Formats {#formats}

 Many registries are available in multiple formats.
-For example, XML, HTML, CSV, and Plain text are common formats in which many registries are available.
+For example, XML, HTML, CSV, and plain text are common formats in which many registries are available.
 This document clarifies that the {{IANAifType-MIB}},
 {{yang-if-type}}, and {{yang-tunnel-type}} MIB and YANG modules are merely additional formats in which the ifType and tunnelType